Jasim: Ottoman period

-Syrian civil war
+Civil war

-Jasim was one of the first cities to participate in large-scale protests during the 2011-2012 Syrian uprising against the government on 18 March 2011.
+On 18 March 2011, Jasim was among the first cities to participate in large-scale protests during the Syrian uprising against the government.
 Further mass protests were reported on 22 April.
 On 1 April 2012, four Syrian Army soldiers were killed in clashes with rebel Free Syrian Army gunmen in Jasim according to the Syrian Observatory for Human Rights.
 On 15 January 2014, rebels were in control of Jasim.

 On 17 July 2018, the Syrian army captured the town.